 In the speciation literature, body size is identified as a crucial trait that can drive the evolution of reproductive isolation (Servedio et al. 2011).
 In D. melanogaster, body size is strongly correlated with juvenile development time (Chippindale et al. 1997a; Nunney 1996; Prasad and Joshi 2003; Prasad et al. 2000; Zwaan et al. 1995) and life-history selection on development has been shown to result in the evolution of body size (Chippindale et al. 1997a; Prasad et al. 2000).
 An important sexually selected trait for both sexes, large females tend to be more fecund (Roff 2002; Stearns 1992) and attract higher courtship effort from males (Byrne and Rice 2006); while large males have increased competitive abilities (Markow and Ricker 1992; Partridge and Farquhar 1983), and secure more frequent copulations as a consequence of female preference (Markow 1986; Partridge et al. 1987, but see Prasad et al. 2007).
 Given the evolved size differences between the ACOs and COs, a simple prediction is that individuals of both population-types display a mating preference for individuals from the larger CO populations, producing conditions of partial, directional, reproductive isolation driven by sexual selection on the basis of body size, along the lines observed by Ghosh and Joshi (2012).

 In D. melanogaster, divergent reproductive strategies between the sexes have long been recognized (Bateman 1948) potentially resulting in interlocus sexual conflict.
 Frequent matings increase male fitness but can decrease female fitness as a result of male harassment and the harmful effects of genital wounding and seminal fluid (Chapman et al. 1995; Bonduriansky et al. 2008; Travers et al. 2015).
 The harm experienced by females as a result of mating, measured by lifespan and egg production rate, is correlated with male body size (Pitnick and García–González 2002; Friberg and Arnqvist 2003).
-In the context of our two selection treatments, we predict that male harm and female resistance traits will be stronger in the CO populations compared to the ACO populations.
+In the context of our two selection treatments, we predict that male harm and female resistance traits will be stronger in the CO populations compared to the ACO populations, due to the difference in body size between the large COs and smaller ACOs.
 In experimental hybridization between CO and ACO lines, this difference could drive premating isolating barriers to evolve in one direction, with CO females resistant to mating with the smaller ACO males, and ACO females vulnerable to unwanted mating with CO males.
 Indeed, working with a similar system, Ghosh and Joshi (2012) found such one-directional isolation, driven by large females resisting mating attempts by small males, and a preference for (or lack of resistance to) large males in females of both treatments.
 On the other hand, especially with the large number of generations in allopatry, mating signals and preferences may have diverged between populations in our selection experiment creating the possibility for positive assortment in mate choice experiments.

 We investigated mate choice through individual female, male, and group mating choice assays in the ACO/CO complex of selected lines.
 We further looked for potential gametic incompatibilities (postcopulatory prezygotic isolation) by comparing egg hatchability in hybrid matings to the parental populations.
 Finally we looked for postzygotic effects (hybrid breakdown or vigour) in developmental traits, body size, and adult fitness.